 - Select a reference class of past, similar projects.
 Attributes such as size, state of technology used (novel, mature), and industry can be used to define a similarity measure.

 - Generate a probability distribution for the selected reference class.
-For example, if you are forecasting costs, the probability distribution should show the cost on the x-axis.
+For example, the probability distribution should show the cost on the x-axis if you forecast costs.

-- Compare your new project with the reference class distribution to establish the most likely outcome.
+- To establish the most likely outcome, compare your new project with the reference class distribution.
 You must also look at variability to determine whether project risk is high enough to warrant contingency planning.

 3.3 Forecasting Without Error Rates